-In 2018, the first survey was conducted on March 11.
-Similar to past years, live adult Steelhead were observed (28 fish, Table 3.2), along with a small amount of spawning activity, with 8 redds counted.
-Across all years, no or minimal spawning (<5% of annual total) was observed by surveys prior to March 12 and, excluding 2018, 9% - 18% of new redds were constructed by the end of March (Table 3.2).
+In 2019, The low redd counts at the beginning and end of the survey period suggests the assumption that surveys spanned nearly the entire spawning period was largely met.
+Similar to past years, live adult Steelhead were observed (20 fish, Table 3.4), along with a small amount of spawning activity, with 11 redds counted.
+Across all years, no or minimal spawning (<5% of annual total) was observed by surveys prior to March 14.
+Excluding 2018, 9% - 18% of new redds were constructed by the end of March (Appendix 3.3).
 In 2018, there was increased spawning during March (37% of redds formed prior to March 31).
-The results for 2005 to 2018 suggest that Steelhead typically begin spawning in the Coquitlam River in early March but, with the exception of 2018 that most spawning occurs (80-90%) during a six-week period spanning early April to mid-May (Table 3.2, Figure 3.4).
+The results for 2005 to 2019 suggest that Steelhead typically begin spawning in the Coquitlam River in early March, but with the exception of 2018, that most spawning occurs (80-90%) during a six-week period spanning early April to mid-May (Figure 3.4).